MaxLeap/Docs/en/Android/Guide/CloudData.md

 Now you can access displayName property with armor.getDisplayName() and modify it with armor.setDisplayName().
 This enables auto-complete feature supported by IDE, as well as discovering exceptions while compling.

-The accessors and modifiers of all data types can be defined like this, using variation of all kinds of get() methods, like getInt()，getLCFile() or getMap().
+The accessors and modifiers of all data types can be defined like this, using variation of all kinds of get() methods, like getInt()，getMLFile() or getMap().

 ####Define Functions